6 South African Soccer Stadiums – World-Class Venues

 Cape town stadium

-Cape Town Stadium is also one of the popular South African Soccer Stadiums that caters to both rugby and soccer games.
-A maximum of 69,070 seats means that there is always space for as many fans to attend the game.
+Cape Town Stadium is also one of the most famous stadiums for rugby and soccer games.
+With a maximum of 69,070 seats, there is always room for as many fans as possible to attend the game.

-The original building was demolished in 2007 and rebuilt and is the most expensive stadium in South Africa.
+The original building was demolished in 2007 and rebuilt, making it the most expensive stadium in South Africa.
 It can seat 18,00 and is home to Ajax Football Club.

-Situated between Green Point and Table Mountain, the views are amazing.
+The views from the stadium, situated between Green Point and Table Mountain, are amazing.
 After a visit to the stadium, one can pop across the way to the famous V&A Waterfront.

-The official opening of the stadium was on 14 December 2009 and the first match was between Ajax Cape Town Football Club and Santos Cape Town Football Club, on the 23 January 2010 where 20,000 fans attended.
+The stadium officially opened on 14 December 2009, and the first match was between Ajax Cape Town Football Club and Santos Cape Town Football Club on 23 January 2010, which 20,000 fans attended.

 4. Nelson Mandela Bay Stadium